Preview the full report experience

 Tendencies: Responds fluidly to change, iterates quickly, and adjusts in motion.

-Pros: Resilience in uncertainty, fast recovery, creative problem solving.
+Strengths: Resilience in uncertainty, fast recovery, creative problem solving.

-Cons: Can create inconsistency or rework without enough planning guardrails.
+Growth edge: Can create inconsistency or rework without enough planning guardrails.

 Competency profile